core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI or other types of string.
 The decision of whether and how exactly an application group name is encoded and transported is application specific.

 The following defines a number of possible methods to use.
 The shown examples consider a CoAP group identified by the group hostname grp.example.org.
 Its members are CoAP servers listening to the associated IP multicast address ff35:30:2001:db8:f1::8000:1 and port number 5685.
+Note that a group hostname is used here to have better-readable examples: in practice, an implementation would likely use an IP address literal as the host component of the Group URI in order to reduce the size of the CoAP request.
+In particular, the Uri-Host Option can be fully elided in this case.
+Also note that the Uri-Port Option does not appear in the examples, since the port number 5685 is already included in the UDP header of the CoAP request.

 An application group name can be explicitly encoded in a group URI.
 In such a case, it can be encoded within one of the following URI components.

 * URI path component - This is the most common and RECOMMENDED method to encode the application group name.
 When using this method in constrained networks, an application group name GROUPNAME should be as short as possible.

    A best practice for doing so is to use a URI path component such that: i) it includes a path segment as delimiter with a designated value, e.g., "gp", followed by ii) a path segment with value the name of the application group, followed by iii) the path segment(s) that identify the targeted resource within the application group.
-For example, both gp/GROUPNAME/res1 and /base/gp/GROUPNAME/res1/res2 conform to this practice.
+For example, both /gp/GROUPNAME/res1 and /base/gp/GROUPNAME/res1/res2 conform to this practice.
 Just like application group names, the path segment used as delimiter should be as short as possible in constrained networks.

    A full-fledged example is provided in {{fig-gname-path-example}}.